 ESA Letter for Dogs & Cats: How to Get One Legally

-An Emotional Support Animal (ESA) letter can help you keep your pet in housing that doesn't normally allow animals.
-This guide explains what ESA letters are, how they work legally, and how to get a legitimate one.
+An Emotional Support Animal (ESA) letter can help you keep your pet in housing that doesn't normally allow animals — including apartments, condos, and rentals with strict no-pets policies.
+This guide explains what ESA letters are, how they work under the Fair Housing Act, and how to get a legitimate ESA letter online or through your existing provider.

 An ESA letter is an official document from a licensed mental health professional stating that you have a mental health condition that benefits from the companionship of an emotional support animal.